waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_3.md

 end
 ```

 Notice the `require_relative 'bike'` at the top of the file.
 Is this necessary?
 Try removing it and run RSpec again.
-Does it fail?
+We should have moved on to a new failure from the last one, but does the absence of presence of `require_relative 'bike'` change that error?
 Discuss the output with your pair partner.
-With this line still removed from your file, try running Boris Bikes in `irb`:
+How does DockingStation know what a Bike is without `require_relative 'bike'`?
+With this line still removed from your file, try running the manual feature test in IRB:

 ```
+$ irb
 2.0.0-p195 :001 > require './lib/docking_station.rb'
  => true
 2.0.0-p195 :002 > station = DockingStation.new